jdarosTD/android-s3-plugin/README.md

 The android-s3-plugin is trying to uploading the files but the final apk full path destination does not include the screen density as it is the case in the one locally generated

-Example : app-dev-xxhdpi-debug.apk locally bug final is 1.0-dev-debug
+Example : app-dev-xxhdpi-debug.apk locally but final is 1.0-dev-debug